 These messages will appear if there is a problem sensed in one of your vehicle's systems.
 Vehicles that are first sold in Canada will have a number after each message.
-This number helps to identify the message which is only displayed in English.
+This number helps to identify the problem.
+You must then press INFO or INFO RESET to clear the display screen for further use.
+However, be sure to take any message that appears on the display screen seriously and note that pressing the INFO or INFO RESET button will only make the message disappear, not the problem.